Friday, January 06, 2017

 All the News That Fits Award: San Francisco Chronicle

-Every year the Chronicle does a story on the Chamber of Commerce poll that ignores the poll's results on congestion pricing that finds the people of San Francisco hate that idea.
+Every year the Chronicle does a story on the Chamber of Commerce poll that ignores the poll's results on congestion pricing that finds that the people of San Francisco hate that idea.
 Why does the Chronicle hate the negative poll results?
 Because it has in effect become a publication that supports every important City Hall policy, including anti-carism and the bicycle fantasy.

 The Chronicle knows that City Hall wants to eventually impose congestion pricing on the city, probably after the foolish Treasure Island development plan starts allowing 19,000 residents on the island.